binnes/WiFiMeshRaspberryPi/additionalResources/PREREQUISITES_AND_SETUP.md

 For [part 3](/part3/README.md) you need to have the following components:

 - DHT11 or DHT22 temperature and humidity sensor
-- addressable RGB LED (often called a neopixel)
+- addressable RGB LED (often called a Neopixel)
 - 6 x F2F connector cables (often called dupont cable)

 When purchasing these you may find the following helpful: